connorheyz/online-notes/md-articles/ib-chemistry/3-12-Notes.md

 = 7.31 L
 ## Kinetic Molecular Theory
 ### Dalton's Law of Partial Pressure
-- The total pressure in a gas mixture is the sum of the partial pressures of the individual components.
+- The total pressure in a gas mixture is the sum of the partial pressures of the individual components
 $$P_{total} = P_1 + P_2 + P_3 + ...$$
+### Partial Pressure and Vapor Pressure
+- **Vapor Pressure** - pressure due to the evaporation of a substance
+- **Evaporation** -- the process of a liquid turning into a gas at temperatures below the boiling point
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDA4NTI5OTcsNDYzNjY1MDIzXX0=
+eyJoaXN0b3J5IjpbLTM1NDE2Mjc4Miw0NjM2NjUwMjNdfQ==
 -->